-At any point during a claim, you can enlist the services of an experienced lawyer to assist your case.
+At any point during a claim or claim dispute, you can enlist the services of an experienced lawyer to assist your case.

 The workers’ compensation system can be complex, which is why it helps to have someone who is able to guide you through every step of the process.

-If you’ve had a workers’ compensation claim rejected, or would simply like advice on how to pursue benefits while injured or ill, please contact us today.
+If you’ve had a workers’ compensation claim rejected, or would simply like advice on how to pursue benefits while injured or ill, please contact us for no-obligation legal advice about your claim today.